michaelloughnane/bitcamp-devops-4-course/responses/01_explain-syntax.md

 📖Take a deeper dive into [workflow components](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-workflows)
 📖Read more about [configuring workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-workflows)

 *if you don't see a response from me below this, try making a new commit to this branch.
-Your workflow may have finished before I was ready to listen*
+Your workflow may have finished before I was ready to listen*,